Keyboard practice software

 Real Piano Perfect – Music Piano Keyboard NSolApps

 Real Piano from isa-aygün allows two keyboards on a smartphone or tablet

 Real Piano Learning Keyboard 2021 from UrbanStudio - sexist

 Real Piano - Play and Learn Piano Keyboard 2018 from BHG Apps includes a freestyle, learn, and game mode

 Simple Piano Pro Plus and GM ORG LITE from GameLachi - bright coloured keys labelled with note letters and Do-Re-Me.

 Sintetizador Musical: Piano y Percusiones Apps Studio CC.
 Comes with play-along music for latin american tastes "inspired by Cumbia and its latin american variants" and optional percussion tracks alongside.
 In Spanish.

 Strings and Piano Keyboard from ArnBB Design, also Drums Percussion and Timpani, and Steel Drums, each with a Pro version

 Virtual Piano 2021 from Frega Games who also wrote Everyone Piano 2021 for sharing.
-You can plug-in a midi keyboard to this piano sythesiser, if there isn't one already on the keyboard.
+You can plug-in a midi keyboard to this piano sythesizer, if there isn't one already on the keyboard.

-Virtual Piano Keyboard from Alyaka who have similar apps for French Horn, Saxaphone and more
+Virtual Piano Keyboard from Alyaka who have similar apps for French Horn, Saxophone and more

 Virtual Piano Keyboard Free from Netfocus Universal Apps.
 Has a Learn to Play Mode with a large collection of piano songs to choose from